New York State Banner

 Telephone: Park headquarters: 631-687-4750

-Website: Fire Island National Seashore (This link leaves the DEC website)
+Website: Fire Island National Seashore (link leaves DEC website)

 Return to the Watchable Wildlife main page